The TTNC Softphone is a feature-rich SIP client available for your mobile device.

 - Swap between 2 active calls

-- Conference calls with Merge and Split features
+- Conference calls with Merge and Split

-- Dial from Call History and Favourites
+- Dial from Contacts, History and Favourites

 - Quick Dial Extension numbers

-- Hold with Music on Hold
+- Call Hold with music

 The TTNC Softphone is a free application for Apple and Android devices which can be downloaded from: